kkosman1/trackmypath/README.md

 ----
 ## Overview
-TRack My Path is a project for the [Robinson Community Learning Center](https://rclc.nd.edu/) which helps students through the college discernment and application process.
+Track My Path is a project for the [Robinson Community Learning Center](https://rclc.nd.edu/) which helps students through the college discernment and application process.
 It runs on a local server via [NodeJS](https://nodejs.org/en/) and utilizes the [JQuery](https://jquery.com/) library.

 ----
 ## Files